fabiospampinato/template/readme.md

 1. The user is asked to provide a value for each variable listed by the template inside its "template.json" file.
 2. The entire "template" folder inside the template is duplicated.
 3. Each non-binary file inside this folder is rendered with [`picolate`](https://github.com/fabiospampinato/picolate) using the provided variables.
-4. All rendered and non-binary files are copied in a newly created folder that has the name of the project you want to create.
+4. All rendered and binary files are copied in a newly created folder that has the name of the project you want to create.
 5. The postinstall hook, if present, is executed.
 6. That's it.